 EAST is a UK charity established in 2008 with the aim to invest in sustainable wildlife conservation in Southeast Asia.
 EAST’s mission is to support governments in their desire to cease illegal wildlife trade and provide support for Asian nationals in discovering and conserving their own unique wildlife.
 Through facilitating people in the protection of their environment, they aim to help provide a sustainable legacy for future generations.

-EAST in collaboration with the Vietnamese Government founded the Dao Tien Endangered Primate Species Centre, in the Cat Tien National Park, South Vietnam.
-With long-term training and development of our Vietnamese primate care staff we have established an International standard of care for endangered primates in South Vietnam.
+EAST works in collaboration with the Vietnamese Government founded the Dao Tien Endangered Primate Species Centre, in the Cat Tien National Park, South Vietnam.
+With long-term training and development of their Vietnamese primate care staff they have established an International standard of care for endangered primates in South Vietnam.

 One of the primates most at risk of local extinction, is the pygmy loris (Nycticebus pygmaeus).
 A small nocturnal primate hunted for its meat, traditional medicine and now increasingly for the pet trade driven by social media.
 Individuals are rehabilitated and returned to the forest if fit.
 Each individual is fitted with a temporary radio collar to ensure each loris can be monitored post release, gaining valuable data on their behavior and if necessary intervene and return to the center if they struggle.